 Can ear mites cause deafness?
-Ear mites don’t directly cause deafness but left untreated they can lead to serious, deep-seated ear disease which can cause deafness.
+Ear mites don’t directly cause deafness, but left untreated they can lead to serious ear disease or infections that can cause hearing loss.

 Can ear mites cause seizures?
-Ear mites don’t cause seizures but left untreated they can lead to serious ear disease such as middle or inner ear infections.
-Serious ear disease often causes symptoms such as a head tilt or loss of balance.
+Ear mites don’t cause seizures but left untreated they can lead to serious ear disease (such as middle or inner ear infections) which can cause a head tilt or loss of balance.

 Did you find this page useful?